Needham & Company LLC Increases Airbnb (NASDAQ:ABNB) Price Target to $225.00

-Airbnb (NASDAQ:ABNB) had its price objective boosted by equities researchers at Needham & Company LLC from $200.00 to $225.00 in a note issued to investors on Thursday, Benzinga reports.
-The brokerage currently has a “buy” rating on the stock.
-Needham & Company LLC’s price objective indicates a potential upside of 24.72% from the company’s previous close.
+Airbnb (NASDAQ:ABNB) had its target price boosted by Needham & Company LLC from $200.00 to $225.00 in a research report report published on Thursday morning, Benzinga reports.
+They currently have a buy rating on the stock.

-Airbnb (NASDAQ:ABNB) last released its quarterly earnings results on Wednesday, February 24th.
-The company reported ($10.84) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($9.18) by ($1.66).
-Research analysts expect that Airbnb will post -13.96 earnings per share for the current fiscal year.
+Airbnb (NASDAQ:ABNB) last released its quarterly earnings data on Wednesday, February 24th.
+The company reported ($10.84) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($9.18) by ($1.66).
+Sell-side analysts forecast that Airbnb will post -13.96 EPS for the current fiscal year.

-Several hedge funds have recently modified their holdings of the stock.
-Price T Rowe Associates Inc. MD bought a new position in shares of Airbnb in the 4th quarter valued at approximately $1,585,718,000.
-FMR LLC bought a new position in shares of Airbnb in the 4th quarter valued at approximately $846,944,000.
-Silver Lake Group L.L.C. acquired a new stake in Airbnb in the 4th quarter valued at approximately $375,721,000.
-Morgan Stanley acquired a new stake in Airbnb in the 4th quarter valued at approximately $343,849,000.
-Finally, Sands Capital Management LLC acquired a new stake in Airbnb in the 4th quarter valued at approximately $316,298,000.
+A number of hedge funds have recently bought and sold shares of ABNB.
+Price T Rowe Associates Inc. MD acquired a new stake in Airbnb in the fourth quarter valued at approximately $1,585,718,000.
+FMR LLC bought a new position in shares of Airbnb in the 4th quarter worth $846,944,000.
+Silver Lake Group L.L.C. bought a new position in shares of Airbnb in the 4th quarter worth $375,721,000.
+Morgan Stanley acquired a new stake in Airbnb in the 4th quarter valued at $343,849,000.
+Finally, Sands Capital Management LLC bought a new stake in Airbnb during the 4th quarter valued at $316,298,000.

 About Airbnb